 We may become a party to financial instruments with off-balance sheet risk in the normal course of our business to meet the financial needs of our portfolio companies.
-These instruments may include commitments to extend credit and involve, to varying degrees, elements of liquidity and credit risk in excess of the amount recognized on our balance sheet.
+As of September 30, 2013, we had commitments under loan and financing agreements to fund up to \$33.1 million to six portfolio companies.
+These commitments are primarily composed of senior secured term loans and a revolver.
 As of September 30, 2012, we had commitments under loan and financing agreements to fund up to \$17.3 million to six portfolio companies.
 These commitments are primarily composed of senior secured term loans and preferred equity.
 The commitments are generally subject to the borrowers meeting certain criteria such as compliance with covenants and certain operational metrics.
 The terms of the borrowings and financings subject to commitment are comparable to the terms of other loan and equity securities in our portfolio.
+A summary of the composition of the unfunded commitments for the years ended September 30, 2013 and 2012 is show in the table below (dollars in thousands):